mlrun/mlrun/docs/feature-store/using-spark-engine.md

 write operations, as well as potential transformations on the data.
 Executing synchronously means that the source data is fully read into a data-frame that is processed, writing the output to the targets defined.

-Spark execution can be done locally, utilizing a local Spark session provided to the ingestion call.
 To use Spark as the transformation engine in ingestion, follow these steps:

 When constructing the {py:class}`~mlrun.feature_store.FeatureSet` object, pass an `engine` parameter and set it to `spark`.
 For example: